Christian-Vavuris/Challenge_1_Chris_Vavuris/README.md

 ### Dev Notes
 All files should be found in the Challenge_1_Chris_Vavuris directory

+Changes made:
+Added attributes to all images (done)

 ### All refactoring performed by Chris Vavuris via Berkeley Boot Camp!